harmptor/Share/README.md

 <details><summary>Line 3: echo »</summary>
 <p>

-#### We want two tables, HA and ESPHome, nested inside one bigger table.
+#### We want two tables, HA and ESPHome, nested inside one larger table.
 Tables in markdown look like this:
 ```
 |  Title1  | Title2 |